The aggregate gain from sales of QSBS eligible stock issued by any corporation is subject to limits specified in IRC Section 1202(b).

 - 20%: Income over $434,550

-Net Investment Income Thresholds for Modified Adjusted Gross Income
+The Net Investment Income Tax is applied for taxpayers above the following Modified Adjusted Gross Income levels:

 - Married filing jointly $250,000